MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

 \subsubsection{Video Generation}

-A particular advantage of MEt3R is that it does not require camera poses to measure consistency, unlike TSED~\cite{Yu2023PhotoconsistentNVS} and SED~\cite{Yu2023PhotoconsistentNVS}.
-Thus, it is the first quantitative multi-view consistency metric that can be used on videos generated by video diffusion models.
+A particular advantage of MEt3R is that it does not require camera poses, unlike TSED~\cite{Yu2023PhotoconsistentNVS} and SED~\cite{Yu2023PhotoconsistentNVS}, where it can be used directly on generated videos to measure consistency similar to FWS (PSNR).

-Table~\ref{tab:metrics} shows the average MEt3R along with FID, KID, and FVD.
-Moreover, Fig.~\ref{fig:vldm_baseline} shows the average MEt3R per image pair for I2VGen-XL~\cite{zhang2023i2vgenxlhighqualityimagetovideosynthesis}, Ruyi-Mini-7B~\cite{createai2024ruyi} and SVD\cite{blattmann2023stablevideodiffusionscaling} which clearly shows that SVD has better 3D consistency than Ruyi-Mini-7B and I2VGen-XL.
+Table~\ref{tab:metrics} shows the average MEt3R, FID, FWS (PSNR), and FVD.
+Moreover, Fig.~\ref{fig:vldm_baseline} shows the average MEt3R per image pair for I2VGen-XL~\cite{zhang2023i2vgenxlhighqualityimagetovideosynthesis}, Ruyi-Mini-7B~\cite{createai2024ruyi} and SVD\cite{blattmann2023stablevideodiffusionscaling} which shows that SVD has better 3D consistency than Ruyi-Mini-7B and I2VGen-XL.
 However, SVD generates smoother and shorter camera trajectories, whereas Ruyi-Mini-7B and I2VGen-XL produce large motion at the expense of 3D consistency.
-Ruyi-Mini-7B is consistently worse, with periodic spikes, attributed to unstable camera motion and sudden 3D inconsistencies.
 For I2VGen-XL, as the inputs are out of distribution, MEt3R starts from a higher value followed by a gradual improvement as the model forces each progressing sample to be more in distribution while preserving similar global structures as in the initial input image.
-The resulting MEt3R scores correlate with visual judgment about the 3D consistency of the baseline video diffusion models, which can be observed in Figs.~\ref{fig:qualitative_appendix_1} -~\ref{fig:qualitative_appendix_6} in the appendix.
+This behavior is also qualitatively visible in Figs.~\ref{fig:qualitative_appendix_1} -~\ref{fig:qualitative_appendix_6}.
+Meanwhile, Ruyi-Mini-7B shows several spikes indicating abrupt inconsistencies throughout the video sequence, which are attributed to unstable camera motion.
+Furthermore, in Tab.~\ref{tab:metrics}, FWS (PSNR) gives the lowest score to Ruyi-Mini-7B, indicating a slightly noisy generation even though it is more 3D consistent than I2VGen-XL.